xucong-zhang/ETH-XGaze/README.md

 ## Test
 The demo.py files show how to perform the gaze estimation from input image.
 The example image is already in 'example/input' folder.
 - First, you need to download the [pre-trained model](https://drive.google.com/file/d/1Ma6zJrECNTjo_mToZ5GKk7EF-0FS4nEC/view?usp=sharing), and put it under "ckpt" folder.
-- And then, run the 'python demo.py' for testing.
+- And then, run the 'python demo.py' for test.

 ## Citation
 If using this code-base and/or the ETH-XGaze dataset in your research, please cite the following publication: